bitshares/bitshares.github.io-old/_posts/en/2015-06-08-announcing-bitshares-2.0.md

   - [{{ technology.title }}]({{ technology.url }})
 {% endfor %}

-- This codebase has been designed to solve the largest technical and economic problems with BitShares today
+- This codebase has been designed to solve the largest technical and economic problems with BitShares today.
-- New competitive features have been added that will allow BitShares to grow and succeed as an industry-leader
+- New competitive features have been added that will allow BitShares to grow and succeed as an industry-leader.
-- BitShares will be upgraded and **the stake distribution will *not* be changed**
+- BitShares will be upgraded and **the stake distribution will *not* be changed**.

 --------